cs-24-sw-8-11/User-guide/README.md

 You will be presented with a login/register page, please click register and specify a username and password, **Please don't use a critical password**.

 After creating your login, fill out the following form with user data, we need this to generate a set of tags to curate later questions to you.
+* DO NOT ABORT THIS PROCESS! - If you do, the user becomes unusable and you will have to make a new user.

 When you have finished the registration form, you should be set up with an empty account, ready for the test.